Zafron047/hello-rails-back-end/README.md

 # 📖 Hello rails back-end <a name="about-project"></a>

-This project is a hello react-rails project built with Webpack with jsbundling-rails gem.
+This project is a hello-rails-back-end project built with Webpack with jsbundling-rails gem.

 ## 🛠 Built With <a name="built-with"></a>